GrandpaBond/pxt-heading/README.md

 * Electro-magnetic fields due to flowing currents (especially powering the buggy's motors).

+* Varying fields from the arbitrary angle of rotating magnetic elements in the motors at the moment of measurement.

 * Fixed metalwork and static motor magnets on the buggy itself, if they lie close to the microbit mounting-point.
 These will add (or subtract) a different fixed bias for each axis.

 * "Jitter".
 Even when nothing has changed, repeated readings from the magnetometer often tend to differ.

-We can only really account for the last two of these: Spinning the buggy lets us separate the local and environmental influences and so calculate the fixed biases to be applied to each axis reading.
+We can only hope to account for the last two of these: Spinning the buggy lets us separate the local and environmental influences and so calculate the fixed biases to be applied to each axis reading.
 Additionally, to smooth out any jitter, we always use a rolling average of seven consecutive readings.

+Counter-intuitively, reading the heading while the motors are running may prove more accurate, as their rotating fields will then get averaged-out somewhat.

-Unfortunately, the other factors lie outside our control, and will inevitably limit the accuracy and repeatability of reported headings.
+Unfortunately, the first two factors lie outside our control, and will inevitably limit the accuracy and repeatability of reported headings.

 ## heading.scan()